PHPExpertsInc/DataTypeValidator/README.md

  ✔ Can validate strings loosely
  ✔ Can validate arrays loosely
  ✔ Will validate arrays of something
  ✔ Will validate anything as mixed type

 PHPExperts\DataTypeValidator\IsAFuzzyDataType
+ ✔ Will say that it is a permissive validator
  ✔ Will return true for valid values
  ✔ Will return false for invalid values
  ✔ Will match short classes